-People having radiotherapy are entitled to a parking permit for their treatment sessions

-Please ask the Cancer Centre receptionist or the radiographers for a parking permit which you can use whilst undergoing radiotherapy treatment at the Cancer Centre.
+People having radiotherapy are entitled to a parking permit for their treatment sessions at the Royal Berkshire Hospital, if you are having your treatment at Bracknell HealthSpace free parking is available.
+Please ask the Cancer Centre receptionist or the radiographers for a parking permit, which you can use while undergoing radiotherapy treatment at the Cancer Centre.